-This course is appropriate for beginning through advanced-level choral students and may be repeated.
-Admission is restricted to male students, but no audition is required.
-The course covers the basics of music literacy, vocal production, performance preparation, and public performance.
-The choir will perform repertoire of intermediate-level difficulty from all stylistic periods (3-4 on a scale of 1 to 6) under the name "Maryville Men" or "The Maryville Festival Chorus" when combined with the Intermediate Female class.
+This course is appropriate for all 10th-12th grade male chorus students.
+No vocal audition is required.
+The course covers the basics of notation literacy, vocal production, performance preparation, and public performance.
+The choir will perform high-school-appropriate repertoire of intermediate-level difficulty from all stylistic periods (3-4 on a scale of 1 to 6) in 4 public performances per year.
 A course fee will be charged.